WELF 6001 Ethics and Diversity in Counselling

-Description This unit is designed to prepare students to work in a diverse society as counsellors and advocates.
+Description This subject is designed to prepare students to work in a diverse society as counsellors and advocates.
 Students will study the emergence of research in the counselling professions and explore connections and tensions between personal, professional and research ethics.
 Students will have the opportunity to examine their own cultural identity development, their own relationship with power and privilege and how these may impact their counselling practice.
-The unit will critically examine the evolution of the multicultural movement in the counselling profession and will consider issues and concerns of several non-dominant populations, including intersectionality in working with diverse ethnicities, genders, sexualities, religions, age and ability status.
+The subject will critically examine the evolution of the multicultural movement in the counselling profession and will consider issues and concerns of several non-dominant populations, including intersectionality in working with diverse ethnicities, genders, sexualities, religions, age and ability status.

 School Social Sciences

 Student Contribution Band HECS Band 4 10cp

 Students must be enrolled in 1817 - Master of Psychotherapy and Counselling.

 Concurrent or previous study of any foundational subject in counselling.

 On successful completion of this subject, students should be able to:

 - Evaluate theories, evolution and contemporary issues in the counselling profession and in multicultural counselling.